Terry Gilliam: 1999–2009

-2003–2009: Film, theatre, and the death of Heath Ledger

 In 2005, Gilliam released The Brothers Grimm, followed later in the year by Tideland.
 In 2006, Gilliam made his debut as theatre director by directing the stage show Slava's Diabolo, created and staged by the Russian clown artist Slava Polunin.
 The show combined Polunin's clown style, characterised by deep nonverbal expression and interaction with the audience, with Gilliam's rich visuals and surrealistic imagery.
 The show premiered at the Noga Hall of the Gesher Theatre in Jaffa, Tel Aviv, Israel.

 In January 2007, Gilliam announced that he had been working on a new project with his writing partner Charles McKeown.
 One day later, the fansite Dreams reported that the new project was titled The Imaginarium of Doctor Parnassus; the following October, Dreams confirmed that this would be Gilliam's next project and was slated to star Christopher Plummer and Tom Waits.
 Production began in December 2007 in London.
 On 22 January 2008, production of the film was disrupted following the death of Heath Ledger in New York City.
 Variety reported that Ledger's involvement had been a "key factor" in the film's financing.
 Production was suspended indefinitely by 24 January, but in February the actors Johnny Depp, Jude Law, and Colin Farrell signed on to continue Ledger's role, transforming into multiple incarnations of his character in the "magical" world of the film.
 Thanks to this arrangement the principal photography was completed on 15 April 2008, on schedule.
 During the filming, Gilliam was accidentally hit by a bus and suffered a broken back.
 The film had successful screenings including a premiere at the 62nd Cannes Film Festival.
 The UK release for the film was scheduled for 6 June 2009, but was pushed back to 16 October 2009.
 The USA release was on 25 December 2009.
 Eventually, this $30 million-budgeted film had grossed more than $60 million in worldwide theatrical release and received two Academy Award nominations.
 The film's end credit states that the film is dedicated to the memories of Ledger and William Vince.
 Depp, Farrell, and Law donated their proceeds from the film to Ledger's daughter.